Individual Placement and Support: Competence Framework and Curriculum

 The Individual Placement and Support: Competence Framework and Curriculum documents will help employment specialists to better support clients with mental health problems to gain employment.

-In The NHS Long Term Plan and The Five Year Forward View for Mental Health, NHS England and NHS Improvement made a commitment to rapidly expand access to individual placement and support (IPS) across England.
+In The NHS Long Term Plan and The Five Year Forward View for Mental Health (PDF), NHS England and NHS Improvement made a commitment to rapidly expand access to individual placement and support (IPS) across England.
 University College London (UCL) and the NCCMH were commissioned by Social Finance to produce a competence framework and curriculum to recognise the highly skilled nature of the work of employment specialists and to drive consistency in training standards.

 What is individual placement and support?